-Being one of the birthstones of November, topaz has been associated with opulence and abundance for centuries.
+Topaz, the traditional birthstone of November, has been associated with opulence and abundance for centuries.
 It is a beautiful semi-precious gemstone that comes in various colours and endless shades.
 Let’s discover a gem that can be an affordable addition to your jewellery collection, suitable for daily wear.

 Topaz Origin and Formation

-Topaz forms for a million years.
-When molten lava or magma cools it becomes igneous rock, which evolves into granite, pegmatite, basalt or other rock types.
+Topaz was formed millions of years under the earth’s crust.
+When molten lava or magma cools, it becomes igneous rock, which evolves into granite, pegmatite, basalt or other rock types.
 These rocks usually have cavities and cracks where get minerals such as fluorite and cassiterite.
 Such mineral combination gives us topaz.

 Today gem-quality topaz can be found all over the world, the most notable sources being south and south-east Asia, central Europe, north and central America, southern Africa, Australia and Brazil.